Nesskip: History

-The company Nesskip was established on the 24th of January in 1974 and is one of the first five established shipping companies in Iceland.
+The company Nesskip was established on 24 January 1974 and is one of the first five established shipping companies in Iceland.
 The company's establishment was conducted by a small group of fishings and bulk transport enthusiasts led by Captain Gudmundur Asgeirsson, who had experience captaining fishing and transport vessels.
 Following the establishment of the company in January, the first ship was purchased in February and was named the Suðurland.
 Nesskip began to transport bulk goods around the Icelandic region, and later increased their operations to transporting chilled fished following the conversion of the Suðurland.
 The company began its operations by transporting chilled and salted fish around the Scandinavian North Atlantic Sea region.
 Nesskip purchased their second ship in 1976, two years after their establishment which was named Vesturland.
-The purchasing of the second ship enabled Nesskip extended their operations to transport goods to countries in Europe, specifically around the Mediterranean Sea.
+The purchasing of the second ship enabled Nesskip to extend their operations to transport goods to countries in Europe, specifically around the Mediterranean Sea.

 In 1975 Iceland also saw the establishment of the Icelandic Alloys Ltd, now Elkem Iceland, and Nordural (1997).
-This establishment occurred in Grundartangi, 49 km from Reykjavik.
+This establishment occurred in Grundartangi, 49 km from Reykjavík.
 The entrance of the Alloy production in Iceland, specifically in the Grundartangi, enabled Nesskip to increase their operational activities1.
 Nesskip was contracted by Icelandic Alloys to ship the majority of raw materials and products, which were predominantly steel and ferrosilicon alloys, between Icelandic Ports and European countries.

 Since its conception in 1999, Nesskip is a member of the Federation of Trade & Services (SVTH) of Iceland; the SVTH Federation is made up of the entire goods transport sector as well as oil and IT companies.

 In 2006, the company Wilson ASA acquired a majority shares of Nesskip (51.6%), resulting in a change of ownership.
 Wilson ASA and Nesskip had many cooperations since 1977.
 This take over enabled both companies to expand the fleet size of Wilson ASA.
 In 2007, Wilson owned 70.65% of Nesskip.
 In 2012, Wilson ASA purchased the remaining Nesskip holdings and now owns 100% of the company.
 Currently, Nesskip has eight employees.